Building Efficient Mobile Navigation with jQuery

 Designing Menu Arrows

-In the navigation area I’ve also included a small arrow icon over to the right side of each menu link.
+In the navigation area, I’ve also included a small arrow icon on the right side of each menu link.
 This can easily be replaced with an image from any creative commons artwork.
-But mostly all CSS3 aficionados will love testing out this method.
+However, most CSS3 enthusiasts will enjoy testing out this method.

 #w #navmenu ul li a::after {